 The discussion for each object is followed by a row of five equal signs ("=====").
 These serve to separate each note from the others, and also to simplify a computerized count of the total number of objects for which I've written notes (5,329 as of 17 August 2021).
 I am using a row of five dashes ("-----") within a single note to separate my original note from material I've added more recently.
 Some of these "stories" are clearly more complete than others, so regard all as part of a work in progress: I update them as needed.

 In all of these cases, I've not only gone back to the original observations presented in the late 18th, 19th, or early 20th century literature, but have also looked at the field around the object on the modern sky surveys.
 Since about the year 2000, I've used the Digitized Sky Survey (DSS) as presented by SkyView, a service of the HEASARC group at the NASA Goddard Space Flight Center.
 This was originally a digitization, by NASA's Space Telescope Science Institute, of the red (IIa-O) Palomar Observatory Sky Survey (POSS1) plates, the blue-green (IIIa-J) Southern Sky Survey plates, and special short-exposure V-band plates of rich Milky Way and Magellanic Cloud fields.
-Later photographic sky surveys are now also available, as are many digital surveys, with most at non-optical wavelengths.
+Later photographic sky surveys are now also available, as are several digital surveys, many at non-optical wavelengths.
 The DSS offers convenient views for small fields centered on a given position, while the published POSS1 prints and southern survey films give a wide-field view not easily available on a computer monitor.
 The two views of the sky are complementary, and each is useful in ways that the other cannot be.
 Unfortunately, I no longer have access to the prints and films, so am trying to make do with the on-line digital surveys.
-This is particularly difficult for very large objects, and for missing objects that I suspect are afflicted with "digit errors" in their positions.
+This is particularly difficult for very large objects, and for missing objects that I suspect are afflicted with large "digit errors" in their positions.